ayellapragada/react-harry-potter/README.md

 #### `disallowEnterKey`: bool, default: false
 Deny user the ability to press enter to try to move up in the Wizard.

+#### `clearOnClose`: bool, default: false
+Should wizard clear it's state and all children state when closed?

 #### `onCompleteText`: string, default: 'Thanks for completing!',
 What to render once the user has finished the wizard.